holdenlee/blog/posts/writing/readercon_2019.md

 CV: Pregnancy shows up in horror stories.
 But childbirth and early childrearing are ignored, and used as a way to get rid of a woman character.

 Breastfeeding is a class marker that has switched.
-It used to be that wealthy people used baby formula; breastfeeding was seen as vulgar, obscene.
+It used to be that wealthy people used baby formula; breastfeeding was seen as vulgar and obscene.
 Now, it's wealthy women who have the time to breastfeed, and the poor who use a formula because they have to go back to work.

 Even women don't write about these things because they think it's not novel-worthy.
 Similarly, war is worthy and education is not.
 (Though, education and childrearing are talked about in AI stories.)